 Of course, even if this study holds true for humans, there’s no way to know if your genetic makeup puts you at greater risk for femoral breakage, making the ingestion of bisphosphonates even more of a gamble than it already is.

 Why take the risk at all?
-With the Save Our Bones Program, you’ll learn how to increase your bone density without drugs.
+With the Osteoporosis Reversal Program, you’ll learn how to increase your bone density without drugs.
 The Program is a comprehensive dietary and exercise compendium that is designed specifically to promote strong and healthy bones, even if you’ve been diagnosed with osteoporosis or osteopenia.
 In fact, the Program is especially applicable if you’ve been given a diagnosis of low bone density.
 And there’s absolutely no risk of terrible side effects.

 Till next time,